 The truth is, there is no way to know.

 My eyebrows are on fire.
 I may not know why, but if I keep on keepin’ on, my selfie game is going to explode.
 I might even start taking them.

 * Tragedy might be overstating the case.

-** Microblading is a process that involves tiny, fine-point needles (instead of a tattoo gun) that make up a small disposable blade and handle to scratch and deposit pigment simultaneously under your skin for realistic-looking brow hairs that don’t wash off.
+** Microblading involves using tiny, fine-point needles in a small disposable blade to scratch and deposit pigment simultaneously under your skin for realistic-looking brow hairs that don’t wash off.